-Intraductal screening is a new way of picking up breast cancer.
+This is called intraductal screening.
+It is a new way of picking up breast cancer.
 Tests being researched include

 Trials are looking into how reliable these types of intraductal screening might be in picking up DCIS or breast cancer or whether it could help to decide a woman's risk of developing breast cancer in the future.
 These trials are listed on our clinical trials database.
 Go to the advanced clinical trials search and choose 'breast' from the drop down list of cancer types and 'tests for diagnosis' from the trial type dropdown list.

 Most mammograms in the NHS breast screening programme are checked by two specialist readers.
 It is more accurate if there are two professional opinions instead of one.
 But there is a great deal of strain on the system and this will increase as women up to 70 are included in the screening programme.

 Researchers have looked at using a computerised reader.
 This system is called computer aided detection (CAD).
 The CADET 2 trial used CAD and one specialist to read mammograms for more than 28,000 women.
 It found that it is as accurate as using two specialist readers.
 So now the NHS breast screening programme is looking at how CAD can be used as part of the screening programme in the UK.